 On July 1st, 1995, he had just completed a 20-day trip to promote his new book Have Mercy, The Confession of the Original Party Animal, about his early career and parties with celebrities.
 "He walked up the driveway, went in to hug his wife and then just fell over", said Lonnie Napier, vice president of Wolfman Jack Entertainment.
 Wolfman Jack, one of the nation's most recognizable personalities, died of a heart attack at the age of 57.
-He is survived by his wife, Lou Smith; a daughter, Joy Rene Smith and a son, Tod Weston Smith.
+He was survived by his wife, Lou Smith, a daughter, Joy Rene Smith, and a son, Tod Weston Smith.

 For more, be sure to read Gary James' Interview With Wolfman Jack.